Luis-Baltodano/water_indicators/README.md

 - [Project overview](#Project-overview)

 ### Project overview
 Access to safe water and sanitation is a basic human need.
-Nontheless billions of people will lack access to these basic services in 2030, according to the United Nations.
-This report helps to understand the actual state of the resource in Latin America and Caribbean, by analyzing the following indicators, since 1998 to 2020: Water stress, Freshwater withdrawal by economic sectors, water productivity, income level.
+Nonetheless, billions of people will lack access to these basic services by 2030 unless progress quadruples, according to the United Nations.
+This report helps to understand the current state of these resources in Latin America and the Caribbean by analyzing the following indicators from 1998 to 2020: water stress, freshwater withdrawal by economic sectors and water productivity.

 ### Data sources
   1. Countries indicators data come from the World Bank's World Economic Development database, the data can be downloaded in the CSV file.